 This easy, gluten free breakfast idea takes breakfast and puts it in a sandwich.
 Even when you have no time to make anything for breakfast, you can warm up a breakfast sandwich and head out the door.
 It’s that easy.
 And it’s a great way to start your day or end it, depending on when you are enjoying these taste-bud tempting, healthy breakfast sandwiches.

-Looking for more easy breakfast recipes?
+These recipes also fall into the easy breakfast recipe category!
 Check out this one-bowl oat flour banana bread, these 4-ingredient buckwheat crepes, and these air fryer donuts.

 Jump to: